-To search all of the databases visit the Gale Research Portal.
+To search all of the databases visit the Gale Research Portal, and remember to visit your library for more help!

 You can now download documents directly into your Google Drive!
 Simply click the “download” option in the toolbox to the right of the article you wish to save.